Last updated: 16.07.2021

 In the event of cancellation of a show because of the weather, food and drink purchased in advance for consumption before the show is non-exchangeable and non-refundable, as all pre-show orders will be available at the venue before any such cancellation is announced.
 Please refer to our terms and conditions for more information.

-Romeo and Juliet will run without an interval.
-The running time will be approximately 110 minutes.
-There will be a 25 minute interval during Carousel.
-If you wish to leave the auditorium to visit the bar (subject to government guidance) or toilets, please take care, continue to wear your face covering, and maintain a distance of 2 metres, where possible, from others whilst moving around the theatre.
-As you may need to pass someone in order to leave your seat, please mitigate any risk by keeping your face covering on and turning away as you pass.
+There will be a 20 minute interval during Carousel.
+If you wish to leave the auditorium to visit the bar (subject to government guidance) or toilets, please take your time and be aware of others.
+As you may need to pass someone in order to leave your seat, we suggest keeping your face covering on and turning away as you pass.

 7. AT THE END OF THE SHOW